 The first day of summer is just days away!
 Summer is the perfect time to take a vacation on the beach.
 And no summer vacation would be complete without the perfect beach reads.

-In addition, beach reads should be interesting without being too riveting.
-I don’t want to be too enthralled in my book that I don’t actually spend time enjoying the beach.
+Also, beach reads should be interesting without being too riveting.
+I don’t want to be too enthralled in my book that I don’t spend time enjoying the beach.
 I leave my most anticipated summer books for when I get back from my vacation.

 So here is my list of beach reads that will satisfy any summer mood.